blitzapurv/Object-detection-in-Images-and-Videos/README.md

 ### Run the prediction using one of following,

-#### 1. Perform detection using trained weights on image, set of images, video, or webcam
+#### 1. Perform detection using trained weights on image, set of images or video
     python predict.py -i /path/to/image/or/video

 It carries out detection on the image and write the image with detected bounding boxes to the default output folder.